 Losing a pet can be a devastating, life-changing event.
 Whether a pet’s passing is sudden or expected, losing a pet can be as difficult as the loss of a human family member.
 Pet owners are increasingly choosing to bury and memorialize their departed pets as a way to honor the special role the pet held in the family.
 There is no correct sendoff for a furry friend, and preferences and priorities among pet owners vary widely.
 There are now more options than ever regarding what to do when a beloved pet dies, from a simple cremation tribute to a lavish burial and ceremony.

 What to do When a Pet Dies

-If you do not have the means or desire for a proper pet burial or cannot afford cremation, there are other options.
+If you do not have the means or desire for a formal pet burial or cannot afford cremation, there are other options.
 People in these situations often ask for their vet to assist in the disposal of an animal’s remains.
 Many cities also have disposal services available (usually for a fee averaging between $25 and $50).
-If you find yourself in this types of situation, call your local health department or animal shelter for further inquiry.
+If you find yourself in this type of situation, call your local health department or animal shelter for further inquiry.